 This isn’t a pollyana viewpoint

 It’s hard having an autoimmune disease.
 Even though many of us speak of the gifts that come with life’s challenges, let’s be honest: we’d much rather be 100% healthy.
 Some days, you need to cry.
 Other times, you want to scream.
-Even though I have reversed the course of my rheumatoid arthritis and am 90% better than I was last summer, I have a very sensitive body that requires vigilance, and I miss feeling free.
+Even though I have improved my rheumatoid arthritis symptoms dramatically, I have a very sensitive body that requires vigilance, and I miss feeling free.
 But I don’t hate my body, I don’t blame my body.
 Every day, I re-commit to loving my body, and I believe that’s essential to healing.
 If your child is sick, do you get mad at them, or do you nurture them, and do everything in your power to help them be well?
 Don’t our bodies deserve that same unconditional love?
 Don’t we?